Information on Teagasc Student Maintenance Grant Scheme – 1st Time Applicant

 - Reckonable income is based on household income from all sources

 - For Teagasc student maintenance grant means testing, farm income or income from self employment will be averaged over the three most recent years based on the Revenue Notice of Assessment.
-Other income will be based on the most recent P60/End of Year Statement.
-Copies of P60’s.
-P21’s, P45’s, End of Year Statements and Revenue Notice of Assessment will be required as relevant evidence of income.
+Other income will be based on the most recent Employment Detail Summary.
+Copies of Employment Detail Summary, Statement of Liability, Confirmation of Cessation of Employment and Revenue Notice of Assessment will be required as relevant evidence of income.

-- Income or welfare support payments specifically excluded from reckonable income under the national Student Grant Scheme 2019 are also excluded under Teagasc maintenance grants means testing
+- Income or welfare support payments specifically excluded from reckonable income under the National Student Grant Scheme 2023 are also excluded under Teagasc maintenance grants means testing

-Number of Dependent Children Full Maintenance Part Maintenance
+Number of Dependent Children Special Rate* Full Maintenance Part Maintenance

 Income Add-Backs to Reckonable Income